afrenoy/TBRetreat2017/README.md

-# Part 2: The Bad and the Ugly
+# Part 2: The Ugly

 ## Pre-requisite